dryzhko/Game/README.md

 # Game
+Unreleased work in progress

-A game for the android operating system.
-Run through the forest, avoiding obstacles while being chased by a ghost.
+Working on side-scrolling Android game where you run through the forest and avoid obstacles while being chased by a ghost